 About the course

-You will be assigned to one of our partner schools from September and will take on the role of a fully integrated member of staff from the first day of the new academic year.
-You will be assigned a mentor from amongst the faculty staff of your designated school who will support your training.
-Mentors are carefully selected based on their level of expertise and capacity to support our trainees and they undertake rigorous training prior to commencing mentoring.
+All our trainees are assigned an individual mentor, all of whom are carefully selected based on their level of expertise and capacity to support our trainees and they undertake rigorous training prior to commencing mentoring.
 You will also have the support of the School Direct Co-ordinator and your training will be closely monitored throughout by our Director of Teaching School.

 This course leads to the Postgraduate Certificate in Education or the Professional Graduate Certificate in Education.
 This gives you up to 60 Masters level credits and a recommendation for QTS.
 A Masters qualification can then be completed by undertaking subsequent assessed research.